WGCEO/Portfolio/README.md

 }
 ```
 ![](customEmoji.png)
-3. Using regex, Check whether exsiting key or not, and if exist, check whether todo or done.
+3. Using regex, you can check whether existing key or not, and if exist, you can check it whether todo or done.
 ```swift

 var shortcutRegex: String {